makerdao/sai/README.md

-   fog             get the amount of skr pending liquidation gem             get the collateral token gov             get the governance token hat             get the debt ceiling ice             get the good debt ink             get the amount of skr collateral locked in a cup joy             get the amount of surplus sai
+   fog             get the amount of skr pending liquidation gem             get the collateral token gov             get the governance token cap             get the debt ceiling ice             get the good debt ink             get the amount of skr collateral locked in a cup joy             get the amount of surplus sai